 Suppose you’re a small business owner or entrepreneur trying to build a customer base or generate hype for your products.
 In that case, Instagram (IG) s a social media platform that needs to be a part of your social media marketing strategy.
 With a projection of more than 1.2 billion users by 2023, this social media behemoth is an ideal visual platform for businesses of all types to build their brand, showcase products, and drive sales.

-There’s just one catch: to achieve these objectives, you need eyeballs on your account.
+There’s just one catch: to achieve these objectives, you need eyeballs on your account to increase Instagram followers.
 IG followers are the perfect eyeballs to consume and share all the great content you put out.
 The more dedicated followers you have, the faster you’ll be able to reach your business goals—and once you reach 10,000 followers, you’ll get some sweet perks for your Instagram account!
 (More on that later.)
 Remember to focus on real Instagram followers, and not fake followers, since choosing to buy Instagram followers is unethical.

 This post will reveal the top strategies for accumulating real followers who are genuinely interested in your brand—because they’re the only ones that matter.
 Let’s dive in!